Yamato-Security/takajo/README.md

 ## Advanced: Compiling From Source (Optional)

+First, install Nim with [choosenim](https://github.com/nim-lang/choosenim).
-If you have Nim installed, you can compile from source with the following command:
+Then you can compile from source with the following command:

 ```
 > nimble update